amsehili/auditok/doc/command_line_usage.rst

     Use these options to print, play, or plot detected audio events.

     -C STRING, --command STRING
                             Provide a command to execute when an audio event is detected.
-Use '{file}' as a placeholder for the temporary WAV file containing the event data (e.g., `-C 'du -h {file}'` to display the file size or `-C 'play -q {file}'` to play audio with sox).
+Use '{file}' as a placeholder for the temporary WAV file containing the event data (e.g., ``-C 'du -h {file}'`` to display the file size or ``-C 'play -q {file}'`` to play audio with sox).
-    -E, --echo            Immediately play back a detected audio event using pyaudio.
+    -E, --echo            Immediately play back a detected audio event using sounddevice.
     -B, --progress-bar    Show a progress bar when playing audio.
     -p, --plot            Plot and displays the audio signal along with detections (requires matplotlib).
     --save-image FILE     Save the plotted audio signal and detections as a picture or a PDF file (requires matplotlib).
     --printf STRING       Prints information about each audio event on a new line using the specified format.
-The format can include text and
+The format can include text and placeholders: {id} (sequential, starting
-                            placeholders: {id} (sequential, starting from 1), {start}, {end}, {duration}, and {timestamp}.
-The first three time placeholders are in seconds, with formatting controlled by the --time-format argument. {timestamp} represents the system date and time of the event, configurable with the --timestamp-format argument.
-Example: '[{id}]: {start} -> {end} --
+                            from 1), {start}, {end}, {duration}, and {timestamp}.
+                            The first three time placeholders are in seconds, with formatting controlled by the --time-format argument.
-                            {timestamp}'.
+                            {timestamp} represents the system date and time of the event, configurable with the --timestamp-format
+                            argument.
+Example:
+                            '[{id}]: {start} -> {end} -- {timestamp}'.
     --time-format STRING  Specify the format for printing {start}, {end}, and {duration} placeholders with --printf.
 [Default: %S].
+                            Accepted formats are:
-Accepted formats are : - %S: absolute time in seconds - %I: absolute time in milliseconds - %h, %m, %s, %i: converts time into hours, minutes, seconds, and milliseconds (e.g., %h:%m:%s.%i) and only displays provided fields.
+                            - %S: absolute time in seconds
+                            - %I: absolute time in milliseconds
+                            - %h, %m, %s, %i: converts time into hours, minutes, seconds, and milliseconds (e.g., %h:%m:%s.%i) and only displays provided fields.
 Note that %S and %I can only be used independently.
     --timestamp-format TIMESTAMP_FORMAT
                             Specify the format used for printing {timestamp}.
                             Should be a format accepted by the 'datetime' standard module.
 [Default: '%Y/%m/%d %H:%M:%S'].

 Below, we provide several examples covering the most common use cases.